Mirshohid1/4-homework_3-modul/README.md

 ### For the Mentor
 This project was created purely for practice.
 At this stage, I did not use certain tools to improve code readability and organization, focusing instead on the logic of the tasks.

 The code was written manually: I did not use AI to generate the logic but only to search for the necessary information.

+Additionally, I have recently learned about docstrings and wrote the docstrings for this project myself.
+Moving forward, I plan to consistently use them to improve code clarity and documentation.

-In the future, I plan to make the code more readable, well-organized, and optimized.
+In the future, I aim to make the code more readable, well-organized, and optimized.

 ### Project description
 The homework for a mentor <a href="https://github.com/abdullaabdukulov">Abdulla Abdukulov (GitHub Profile)</a>